kasiarlz/PongGame/README.md

 Pong Game in Python

-Basic Classic Retro Pong Game with sound when ball is touching paddles and upper border
+Basic Classic Retro Pong Game with sound when ball is touching paddles and upper border.
+Paddles